Ayahuasca ceremony

 Ayahuasca Diet

-People taking Ayahuasca must change their diets to avoid fermented foods and beverages containing tyramine.
-A concentration of tyramine in the blood can lead to a hypertensive crisis, which can be fatal.
+People working with Ayahuasca must adjust their diet to avoid fermented foods and beverages that contain tyramine.
+Elevated levels of tyramine in the bloodstream can lead to a hypertensive crisis, which may be life-threatening.

-All foods and substances containing tyramine must be avoided at least 3 days prior to the Ayahuasca ceremony.
-Some examples of foods containing tyramine can be read here.
+All foods and substances containing tyramine must be avoided for at least three days prior to the Ayahuasca ceremony.

-You are also advised to avoid eating salt, sugar, spices, chili, eggs, cheese, milk, yogurt, butter, chocolate, coffee, yerba mate, eggs, and oil for at least 3 days prior to the ceremony.
-Pork should be avoided for 2 weeks prior to the ceremony, beef - one week.
+You are also advised to avoid salt, sugar, spices, chili, cheese, yogurt, red meat, and fried foods for at least three days before the ceremony.
+Pork should be avoided for two weeks prior to the ceremony.

-For your safety, you are required to follow the recommended diet and eat only what we prepare for you during the retreat.
+For your safety, you are required to follow the recommended diet and consume only the food we prepare for you during the retreat.

 Ayahuasca and Psychiatric, Medical Conditions